svandecappelle/straw-manager/ReadMe.md

        * **Content:**

         ```json
+        {
-            {"Error":"a valid ID must be choosen"}
+          "Error": "a valid ID must be choosen"
+        }
         ```